 North York Moors National Park

 Once a drover’s inn, dating back over 400 years, Chequers was a regular stopover on the road down from Scotland where drovers would take an ale or two and rest their heads by the fire, while their cattle pastured on the moorland.
-You might have seen it featured in Mortimer & Whitehouse: Gone Fishing Christmas Special!
+You might have seen it featured in BBC Mortimer & Whitehouse: Gone Fishing Christmas Special!
 It really is a magical cottage for the festive season.

 Today Chequers is a stunning old stone cottage and sits majestically in an unrivalled position overlooking sweeping moorland with its ever-changing colours.
 The rolling hills wrap around you and give you a great big Yorkshire hug as you watch the sheep grazing in the fields from every window, the views are truly magical.
 This is a very special place to BE.